 Things you need:

 A whiteboard or a chalkboard, some colored markers or chalk.
-You can also use games that focus on numbers and counting, such as board games, card games, etc. Online math games are also available.
+You can also use games focusing on numbers and counting, such as board games, card games, etc. Online math games are also available.

 How to play: